lynxthecat/cake-autorate/INSTALLATION.md

 ## Manual testing

-To start the `cake-autorate.sh` script and watch the as it adjusts the CAKE parameters, run these commands:
+To start the `cake-autorate.sh` script and watch the logged output as it adjusts the CAKE parameters, run these commands:

    ```bash
    cd /root/cake-autorate     # to the cake-autorate directory